FUB-HCC/WhiteBoard-Implementation-Examples/README.md

 ## 7. WebExample
 To test the Whiteboard Web-Application, first install the npm package-manager and nodeJS:
-Linux: `sudo apt install nodejs & sudo apt install npm` Install dependencies with: `npm install`, create the CSS-files: `npm run css-build` and then run the server: `npm run start`.
+Linux: `sudo apt install nodejs & sudo apt install npm`.
+Install dependencies with: `npm install`, create the CSS-files: `npm run css-build` and then run the server: `npm run start`.
 Checkout the Whiteboard at http://localhost:5000/.